Dr. Evil

-Douglas "Dougie" Powers, commonly known as Dr. Evil, is a fictional character portrayed by Mike Myers in the Austin Powers film series.
-He is the main antagonist and Austin Powers' nemesis (and secret twin brother).
+Dr. Evil is a fictional character portrayed by Mike Myers in the Austin Powers film series.
+He is the main antagonist, and Austin Powers' nemesis and secret twin brother.
 He is a parody of James Bond villains, primarily Ernst Stavro Blofeld.
 Dr. Evil routinely hatches schemes to terrorize and take over the world, and is usually accompanied by "Number Two", his second-in-command who fronts his evil corporation Virtucon Industries, his personal assistant Frau Farbissina, and his sidekick Mini-Me, a dwarf clone of himself.

+His name is a parody of villainous characters with the title "Doctor" who are often portrayed as mad scientists—which includes James Bond villain Dr. Julius No.

-American costume maker Phillip Morris had also created a long-running character named Dr. Evil in 1959.
+American costume maker Pp Morris had also created a long-running character named Dr. Evil in 1959.
 After an eight-year legal battle, New Line Cinema paid him a settlement in response to a trademark dispute.

 Creation

 In 1997, an unnamed Saturday Night Live writer claimed Dr. Evil was based on SNL creator Lorne Michaels, saying: "It's the lower lip, the eyebrows, the whole way he talks."
 Another unnamed former SNL actor cited Michaels' "obsessing about minutiae, the way he ends everything by bringing his pinkie up and chewing the fingernail".
-Myers' former SNL castmate Dana Carvey stated the character is based on a Michaels impersonation he created, including his pinkie mannerism.
+Myers' former SNL castmate Dana Carvey claimed the character is based on a Michaels impersonation he performed, including the pinkie mannerism.

 Myers disagreed, insisting the character was based on Donald Pleasence's portrayal of Bond villain Ernst Stavro Blofeld in You Only Live Twice.
 He later stated, "The Dr. Evil voice is a little bit Lorne Michaels ... but there is a lot more Donald Pleasence in there than Lorne.
 Lorne has a pinky thing, but he doesn’t do it anymore."

+Myers initially did not intend to play Dr. Evil, and sought Jim Carrey for the role.
+Carrey was interested, but had to decline due to scheduling conflicts with Liar Liar (1997).